Multi-Task Learning for High-Dimensional Regression with Many Weak Instruments: Abstract

 \section{Abstract}

-Many weak instrumental variables (IVs) are routinely used in the health and social sciences to improve identification and inference, but can lead to bias in the usual two-step generalized method of moments methods.
-We propose a new debiased continuous updating estimator (CUE) which simultaneously address the biases from the diverging number of weak IVs, and concomitant first-step nonparametric or high-dimensional estimation of regression functions in the measured covariates.
-We establish mean-square rate requirements on the first-step estimators so that debiased CUE remains consistent and asymptotically normal under a many weak IVs asymptotic regime, in which the number of IVs diverges with sample size while identification shrinks.
-We evaluate the proposed method via extensive Monte Carlo studies and an empirical application to estimate the returns to education.
+Many weak instrumental variables (IVs) are routinely used in the health and social sciences to improve identification and inference of the treatment effect of interest, along with a broad collection of data on potential confounding factors in the hope that the IV assumptions hold within each data stratum.
+We propose a new debiased continuous-updating generalized method of moments estimator with multi-task learning of the IV propensity scores to simultaneously address the biases from a diverging number of weak IVs as well as first-step regularized estimation of nuisance regression functions in high-dimensional potential confounding factors.
+We develop a new multi-task learning theory for generalized linear models under a general sub-Gaussian design to establish valid inference in the many weak IVs asymptotic regime under appropriate sparsity conditions.
+We evaluate the proposed method via extensive Monte Carlo studies and an empirical application to investigate the returns to education.